-Many of our members have either served in the British Armed Forces or Commonwealth Forces; or simply have an interest to support a military welfare charity.
+Many of our members have either served in the British Armed Forces or Commonwealth Forces, or simply have the interest to support a military welfare charity.
 Anyone can become a member or volunteer to join our committee.
-The committee meets regularly to manage the strategy and find solutions to improve our fundraising opportunities which ultimately provide necessary welfare to those in desperate need; mentally and physically.
+The committee meets regularly to manage the strategy and find solutions to improve our fundraising opportunities which ultimately provide the necessary welfare to those in desperate need; mentally and physically.

 The majority of fundraising is achieved through the annual Poppy Appeal throughout Switzerland and Europe by a network of branches.
 Every year, the Swiss branch receives a shipment of poppies and collection boxes from the UK.
 These are sent to corporate organisations, schools, churches and sports clubs.
 Many companies and international organisations, such as the United Nations, support us by either allowing distribution on their premises or by making direct donations.
 Thanks to the huge team effort nationally, the Swiss branch is able to collect CHF 35,000 on average, annually; however the work to keep this going year-upon-year is enormous.
 The communication, the administrative and logistical work, all take time and dedication by our wonderful volunteers.
 In this globalised world, companies evolve, move their headquarters, or relocate supportive staff.
 Every year, it is a big job to keep those distribution points active as well as finding new ones.
 Every October, thousands of poppies and several hundred letters are distributed in order to appeal to people’s generosity.